Economy of Costa Rica: Foreign trade

-Foreign Direct Investment
+Foreign direct investment

-The Costa Rican government has and is “actively courting FDI” in order to help develop its economy.
-Foreign Direct Investment (FDI) is a form of investment that promotes development in key industries such as manufacturing, medicine, and tourism.
-FDI's influence provides a very lucrative opportunity for foreign investors which is what continues to attract such large investments year over year.
-Over time FDI inflows in Costa Rica have increased, Net FDI inflow averaged forty four million dollars per year from 1970 to 1979 and just ten years later this value rose to four hundred and sixteen million dollars.
+The Costa Rican government has and is "actively courting" foreign direct investment (FDI) in order to help develop its economy.
+FDI is a form of investment that promotes development in key industries such as manufacturing, medicine, and tourism.
+FDI's influence provides a very lucrative opportunity for foreign investors, which is what continues to attract such large investments year after year.
+FDI inflows to Costa Rica have increased; net FDI inflow averaged $44 million dollars per year from 1970 to 1979, and ten years later had risen to $416 million.
 The 2022 data show that Costa Rica received $3 billion in FDI which accounted for 4.45% of their total GDP.

-Growth in FDI is linked to rising tourist arrivals with the numbers rising from 2.1 million in 2011 to 3.1 million in 2019.
+Growth in FDI is linked to rising tourist arrivals, with the number rising from 2.1 million in 2011 to 3.1 million in 2019.
 Facilitation of FDI growth is seen as an essential role of the Costa Rican government.
-Throughout 2019 and 2022, the government of Costa Rica was able to court investment for a total of 16 new FDI projects with one of the more notable projects being a luxury hotel named One and Only Papagayo.
+Throughout 2019 and 2022, the government of Costa Rica was able to court investment for a total of 16 new FDI projects, with one of the more notable projects being a luxury hotel named One and Only Papagayo.